fabschurt/docker-nginx/README.md

 *Important&nbsp;:* **you can’t use this image as is**&nbsp;; there is a default server defined, but it always returns a 404 response.
-Instead, **you must build your own image `FROM` this base image**, and `COPY` some local virtual host config files to the `/etc/nginx/conf.d` directory in the container&nbsp;:
+Instead, **you must build your own image `FROM` this base image** and create some `*.conf` vhost files in the `config/nginx` directory of your context root (an `ONBUILD` trigger will copy them into the `/etc/nginx/conf.d` directory of the container)&nbsp;:

 ```
 FROM fabschurt/nginx

 […]

-COPY config/nginx/app.conf /etc/nginx/conf.d/app.conf
 ```

-*Note&nbsp;:* these config files MUST have a `*.conf` extension.

 *Important&nbsp;:* if any of your virtual hosts is supposed to act as a «catch-all» server (meaning that it has no valid server name attached and is meant to serve all requests for the host/port it listens to), you MUST explicitly define it as the default server for the concerned host/port (otherwise the default 404-responding server will be used instead)&nbsp;:

 ```
 server {